Cooper-Pflaum/Splunk-Documentation/Search-Formatting.md

     true(), "Unknown"
 )
 ```
-- In this example, EventCode is being "Translated" into a more readable format, where it displays "Success" or "Failed" based on the code EventCode normally returns
+- In this example, EventCode is being "translated" into a more readable format, where it displays "Success" or "Failed" based on the code EventCode normally returns